Category: Python-Native AI Agent Backend Implementation · Updated May 2026

 Uvik Software vs Neudesic

 Neudesic is the stronger choice for enterprises committed to Azure, specifically for agent systems using Azure OpenAI Service and Semantic Kernel within the Microsoft ecosystem.
-Uvik is the stronger choice for Python-native backends that are not Azure-stack dependent.
+Uvik Software is the stronger choice for Python-native backends that are not Azure-stack dependent.

 Dimension Uvik Software Neudesic